Route 11 (Hong Kong)

 Route 11 (Chinese: 十一號幹綫) is a planned trunk route in Hong Kong numbered under the Hong Kong Strategic Route and Exit Number System.
 It is planned to be opened to vehicular traffic in its entirety (excluding the proposed Lantau - Tsing Yi Link) by 2033, and no later than 2036.
 Route 11 is the culmination of various cancelled or modified plans such as the Tuen Mun Bypass and the original alignment of Route 10.

 When completed, it will be approximately 20 kilometres in length, linking Lantau with the Northwest New Territories including the proposed Hung Shui Kiu New Town.
 The route was proposed to alleviate the expected increase in traffic demand from the Hung Shui Kiu and Ha Tsuen New Development Areas (NDAs), while also reducing congestion on other road links between the New Territories and Kowloon, such as Tuen Mun Road, Yuen Long Highway, Ting Kau Bridge, Lantau Link, and Tai Lam Tunnel.
-The new route will also improve infrastructure resillience in the region by providing an alternative route in the event of an emergency which may disrupt traffic on other roads.
+The new route will also improve infrastructure resilience in the region by providing an alternative route in the event of an emergency which may disrupt traffic on other roads.

 The construction of Route 11 will be a technically difficult project, involving the construction of four tunnels, including the Lam Tei and Tai Lam Chung Tunnels, and the Tsing Lung suspension bridge.
 A further two tunnels and two bridges will be built if the proposed Tsing Yi - Lantau Link is carried forward.
 The So Kwun Wat Link Road will also be constructed alongside Route 11, creating a link between Route 11 and Route 9 in between the Tai Lam Chung and Lam Tei Tunnels at So Kwun Wat.

 In the future, Route 11 may serve as an important link for the Lantau Tomorrow Vision, specifically the proposed Hong Kong Island-Northeast Lantau (HKI-NEL) Link.